pbeheyt/WebNexus-AI/README.md

 - Multi-platform support for Claude, ChatGPT, and DeepSeek
 - Smart content extraction from general web pages
 - Specialized extractors for Reddit posts and YouTube videos
-- Customizable prompts for different content types
+- Default and custom prompt templates for different content types
+- Configurable extraction settings (comment limits, etc.)
 - One-click summarization with context menu integration
+- Dark/light theme support

 ## How It Works

 1. The extension extracts relevant content from the current page
-2. The content is sent to your chosen AI platform
+2. The content is sent to your chosen AI platform with a prompt template
-3. The AI generates a summary based on the prompt template
+3. The AI generates a summary based on the content
-4. You receive a comprehensive summary of the content
+4. You receive a comprehensive summary suited to the content type

 ## Usage Guide